mssandeepkamath/vm-iaas-wizard/README.md

 ### 3. Type-2 Hypervisor Integration

-Minimal-IaaS-Manager leverages a Type-2 hypervisor, specifically QEMU, to efficiently execute virtual machines.
+VM-IaaS-Wizard leverages a Type-2 hypervisor, specifically QEMU, to efficiently execute virtual machines.
 Hypervisor:

 - QEMU supports a wide range of host and guest operating systems, making it suitable for diverse virtualization scenarios.
 - QEMU allows users to take snapshots of virtual machine states and create backups, enhancing data safety and management.

-Minimal-IaaS-Manager leverages a Type-2 hypervisor, specifically [QEMU](https://www.qemu.org/), to efficiently execute virtual machines.
+VM-IaaS-Wizard leverages a Type-2 hypervisor, specifically [QEMU](https://www.qemu.org/), to efficiently execute virtual machines.
 QEMU is a powerful open-source emulator and virtualization tool known for its platform compatibility, performance, snapshot capabilities, and versatility.

 ## Architecture